nicolasrxsas/thelook-ecommerce-analysis/sql/exploration_notes.md

 - the table `Products` can show in which distribution center the products are located.
 I think know this is important to optimize logistics processes

--Table òrders` has "user_id" column that can be joined with ùsers`table.
+- Table òrders` has "user_id" column that can be joined with ùsers`table.
 With that information we can know more about the status and location of the orders shipped and demographics information of purchasers